nicejade/vue-boilerplate-template/README.md

 npm start / npm run dev / yarn run dev
 ```

 Go to http://localhost:8080/.
-If port 8080 is already in use on your machine you must change the port number in `/config/index.js`.
-Otherwise npm run dev will fail.
+If port 8080 is already in use on your machine, **the program will specify the available port (incremental) for you, for example, `8081`**.
 Of course, you can temporarily replace the port using the following command:

 ```
 PORT=8888 npm run dev